 Agency efforts that target vehicle exhaust and wood stove emission reductions also reduce formaldehyde emissions.
-Since 2000, we have found a statistically significant drop in risk from formaldehyde at an average rate of about 0.5 per million per year.
+Since 2000, we have found a statistically significant drop in risk from formaldehyde at an average rate of about 0.31 per million per year; however, the risk had been increasing in the recent years.

-Figure 26: Formaldehyde Annual Average Potential Cancer Risk at Beacon Hill, 2000-2019
+Figure 26: Formaldehyde Annual Average Potential Cancer Risk at Beacon Hill, 2000-2022